-The authorship statement is sent with the thesis manuscript to the opponents to allow them to judge the candidate's contribution to (chapters in) the thesis.
-A PhD study is a learning process, so the candidate is not supposed to have it done all by her/himself.
+The authorship statement is included in the thesis manuscript to allow opponents to judge the candidate's contribution to (chapters in) the thesis.
+A PhD study is a learning process, so candidates are not supposed to have it done all by themselves.
 The promotor may have come up with the research question, for example, or suggested text improvements.
-Perhaps for example a MSc student did an experiment under the candidate's guidance.
+Perhaps for example an MSc student did an experiment under the candidate's guidance.